macph/nextbus/README.md

 Live service times in the UK.

-This is a Flask web application running on a PostgreSQL DB via SQLAlchemy.
+This is a Flask + SQLAlchemy web application running on a PostgreSQL DB.

 ## Installation